gempesaw/Selenium-UserAgent/README.md

     my $driver = Selenium::Remote::Driver->new_from_caps(%$caps);

 # DESCRIPTION

+DEPRECATED!
+This module has been renamed to [Selenium::UserAgent](https://metacpan.org/pod/Selenium::UserAgent), and future development will take place there.
+This module will eventually be deleted from the CPAN.

 This package will help you test your websites on mobile devices by convincing your browsers to masquerade as a mobile device.
 You can